How much does it cost? This is one of the first questions we have when we try to hire somebody.

 Some agencies also charge you for the setup fee and then a monthly retainer.

 This is one of the essential price factors for production accounts.
-There are multiple pricing models when it comes to PPC services, ranging from hourly rates to flat rates to a monthly retainer model.
+There are multiple email marketing agency pricing models when it comes to PPC services, ranging from hourly rates to flat rates to a monthly retainer model.

-A frequent approach is to combine a value-based pricing model, a popular choice among customers, with one of the other approaches to decrease the agency’s risk.
+A frequent approach is to combine a value-based email marketing agency pricing model, a popular choice among customers, with one of the other approaches to decrease the agency’s risk.

-Another method the agency employs a hybrid model is to charge a monthly retainer for advertising management and then charge project-based pricing for websites, commercials, etc.
+Another method an agency employs in a hybrid model is to charge a monthly retainer for advertising management and then charge project-based pricing for websites, commercials, etc.

-Based on the models shown above, our ideal pricing model for B2Bs working with an agency is a hybrid approach in which:
+Based on the models shown above, our ideal email marketing agency pricing model for B2Bs is a hybrid approach in which:

-- The foundation is a retainer, which allows for the flexibility to alter services to meet the needs of the client, as well as a quarterly plan developed to match objectives and continually monitor the agency’s effectiveness.
+- The foundation is a retainer, which allows enough flexibility to alter services to meet the needs of the client, as well as a quarterly plan developed to match objectives and continually monitor the agency’s effectiveness.